OpenMined/SyMPC/CONTRIBUTING.md

 ### Linking the PySyft src

 SyMPC is a companion library for PySyft.
 For the moment they are highly coupled.
+PySyft depends on SyMPC and SyMPC depends on PySyft.
 One of the SyMPC goals is to convert it into a standalone library.
 Thus, PySyft will depend on SyMPC, but not the other way around.
 This point is not yet reached and this adds some complications when applying some changes that in SyMPC that requires changes in PySyft to work.

 **Example**: You implement a new function on a ShareTensor in SyMPC.
 In your test, you call that function from a PySyft object pointer `share_pointer_in_pysyft.new_method()`.
 Clearly, this test will not work until PySyft uses this new SyMPC version you are developing.